 Your first personal statement should describe your research interests, career goals, professional and research experience, and other relevant background information.
 It should not exceed two single-sided pages.
-The document can be uploaded to AY’s “Applicant Statements” section using the “Statement #1” button.
+The document can be uploaded to “Applicant Statements” section using the “Statement #1” button in the online application.

 Statement #2 is also required.
 It should identify the distinctive qualities, characteristics, and life experiences you would contribute to your graduate program and to the education of fellow students at the University of Minnesota.
 You may wish to include examples that address your contribution to the diversity of the student body and illustrate your motivation to succeed by setting high standards for accomplishing intellectual and other goals, overcoming obstacles to achievement, and/or helping others gain access to the resources necessary for success.